They See What I See: Leitz M 0.8 on PHOTOCOPIER with Gunnar Nimpuno, ISC

 Photocopier (Indonesian title Penyalin Cahaya) is a genre-bending dramatic film that explores the social consequences of culture and status through the lens of a horror film that can be simultaneously engaging and disturbing.
-It was the first collaboration between director Wregas Bhanuteja and cinematographer Gunnar Nimpuno, ISC.
-It premiered at the 26th Busan International Film Festival and won multiple awards at FFI, including Best Picture, Best Director, and Best Cinematography.
+It was the first collaboration between director Wregas Bhanuteja and cinematographer Gunnar Nimpuno, ISC and received 12 awards at the 26th Busan International Film Festival including Best Picture, Best Director, and Best Cinematography.

 Seth Emmons: At its core Photocopier is a dramatic story, but it doesn’t follow the formula of a traditional dramatic film.
 Can you talk about how the concept for this film came to be?